zhengjilai/Linux-Kernel-FileAudit/README.md

 - Operating System: Ubuntu 16.04 LTS
 - Linux Kernel: Linux 4.15.0-39-generic

+Note that the kernel version is very important and sensitive.
+We have found that complilation can not be conducted properly with Linux kernel 5.0.0-37-generic.

 ### Usage

 Config the audit folder before compiling your kernel module,